threefoldfoundation/info_threefold_pub/wiki/team/team_operations/kristine_vilnite.md

 ![kristine_vilnite](img/kristine_vilnite.jpg)

-- Partnerships / Product Management (Jubebox for Blockchain)
+- Project Management / Onboarding Coordination
 - [LinkedIn](https://www.linkedin.com/in/kristinevilnite/)

 A loving, kind, explorer fully dedicating her professional path to build a sustainable foundation for the future.
 Kristine is a compassionate innovator, founder, advisor, sustainable development advocate, adding value by unlocking power of diversity, simplicity and genuinity towards complex challenges assuring that a positive net impact on the planet is a norm.